lk0606/lint/packages/eslint-plugin-wont/README.md

 ## Usage

-Add `wont` to the plugins section of your `.eslintrc` configuration file.
+Add `vue3-jsx` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix:

 ```json
 {